eddiethedean/sparkforge/docs/api_reference.rst

 API Reference
 =============

-This section provides comprehensive API documentation for all SparkForge classes, methods, and functions.
+This section provides comprehensive API documentation for all PipelineBuilder classes, methods, and functions.

 .. note::